-A study of contemporary creative nonfiction-the use of traditional literary devices to express factual content.
-This workshop-style course includes the creative memoir, the humorous anecdote, artistic biography, and the personal interview.
-We will also address imaginative text-messaging, effective emailing and the art of blogging.
-Students will read representative writers, critique each other's papers, and learn about the ethics of public discourse, especially in relation to the opportunities and challenges of the digital revolution and the World Wide Web.
+Study of contemporary creative nonfiction-the use of traditional literary devices to express factual content.
+Workshop-style course includes the creative memoir, the humorous anecdote, artistic biography, and the personal interview.
+Course also addresses imaginative text-messaging, effective emailing and the art of blogging.
+Students read representative writers, critique each other's papers, and learn about the ethics of public discourse, especially in relation to the opportunities and challenges of the digital revolution and the World Wide Web.